-I had a conversation with a retailer the who was so excited about how well a weekend sales event had gone.
-They doubled the sales over the same period the year before.
+I had a conversation with a retailer who was so excited about how well a weekend sales event had gone.
+They doubled their sales over the same period the year before.
 When I asked him what the gross margins were year over year (YOY), he had no idea.
 As we dug into the numbers, here is what we found:

 |Sales||Gross Margin||Gross Profit|

 So, while his weekend was a big success from a sales revenue, it was a big loss for the business.
 The markdowns caused the gross profit to plummet and to add insult to injury, this store was a commission based environment, so his compensation costs were double YOY, but he only has $200 more in gross profit to pay for it.

 Does this scenario mean you should never run a sale?
 Absolutely not.
 However, it gives you a sobering view of the effect sales can have on your margins.
 With that in mind, here are four tips to help you maintain margins while feeding your inner need for a sale event in your store.